sh3ngsh3ng/Project-1/ProjectPlanning.md

 - ~~To add time for polyline~~
 - To add link to google directions for more specific directions.
 - Set a minimum time (close locations will give 0 minutes because of math.floor)
-- (issue) routing does not work sometimes if the coordinates from 4square api doesn't meet requirements for routing api

 ### (on hold) Cafe Hopping
 - Single Web Application
 - Function to add to itinerary